My Photo Stream upload limits

 These file types are supported:

-- Images for My Photo Stream: JPEG, TIFF, PNG, and RAW.
+- Images for My Photo Stream: JPEG, TIFF, PNG, and most RAW formats.

 - Video and file formats for iCloud Photo Sharing: MP4 and QuickTime file types, and H.264 and MPEG-4 Video file formats.
 Videos can be up to 15 minutes in length.

 Keep the following in mind when you import photos:

 - When you import photos to an iPad or iPhone using the Camera Connection Kit, photos save directly to your Photos tab.
 If My Photo Stream is on and you're connected to a wireless network, you could reach any of the above limits.
 To avoid this, turn off My Photo Stream when you import photos to iPad or iPhone using the Camera Connection Kit.

 - When you import large numbers of photos to either iPhoto or Aperture, you could potentially reach any of the limits listed above if you selected Automatic Upload in My Photo Stream preferences.
 Both iPhoto and Aperture will pause uploading to My Photo Stream when they reach the maximum.
 Uploading will automatically restart at the next hour, day, or month, depending on which limit was reached.